 June - August: 3-Tiered Review Process (Art Jury, Community Jury, Interview)

-RedLine's Resident Artist Program is generously supported by the Andy Warhol Foundation for the Visual Arts, the David & Laura Merage Foundation, the National Performance Network/Visual Artist Network, the Scientific & Cultural Facilities District, RedLine membership and individual donations.
+RedLine's Resident Artist Program is generously supported by the Andy Warhol Foundation for the Visual Arts, The Cerri Family, the David & Laura Merage Foundation, the National Performance Network/Visual Artist Network, the Scientific & Cultural Facilities District, RedLine membership and individual donations.